Maria Scholes - Bsc (Hons) Counselling, Dip Therapeutic Couns, Dip CBT. MBACP

 Home visits will be considered for the infirm or elderly clients unable to manage the journey to my practice locations

-'Choosing Change' practices out of health and well-being centres in both Christchurch and Wimborne making it very accessible to Bournemouth and Poole clients as well as those from across the rest of East Dorset.
-Both have parking facilities and are on good transport routes.
+'Choosing Change' practices out of health and well-being centres in Bournemouth, Christchurch and Wimborne making it very accessible to clients across the Bournemouth and Poole conurbation as well as those from across the rest of East Dorset.
+Parking and good transport routes

 Maps & Directions

 |Employee Assistance Programme|